List of Dune: Prophecy characters: Valya Harkonnen

 Valya Harkonnen, portrayed by Emily Watson, is the Mother Superior of the Sisterhood, a secretive, matriarchal order whose members undergo intense physical training and mental conditioning to obtain superhuman abilities.
 In the series, she faces threats to the Sisterhood's plans for humanity.

 Watson's casting in the role was announced in October 2022.
 In May 2024, Jessica Barden was cast as the younger version of Valya.

-Valya is introduced as a young woman in the 2012 novel Sisterhood of Dune by Brian Herbert and Kevin J. Anderson.
+Valya is introduced as a young woman in the Great Schools of Dune trilogy of novels (2012–2016) by Brian Herbert and Kevin J. Anderson.
 She plots to rise within, and ultimately take control of, the fledgling Bene Gesserit, while galvanizing her siblings to help her visit Harkonnen vengeance on the bloodline of Vorian Atreides, who had brought their family to ruin 80 years before.

 Tula Harkonnen

 Tula Harkonnen, portrayed by Olivia Williams, is Valya's younger sister and a Reverend Mother in the Sisterhood.

-In the series premiere "The Hidden Hand", young Tula Harkonnen has followed her elder sister and joined the Sisterhood on Wallach IX to escape her family's exile to a desolate world.
-Thirty years later, Valya is Mother Superior, and with Tula at her side has grown the Sisterhood in size and power.
-Tula oversees the training of the Sisterhood's acolytes, and serves as Valya's closest advisor.
-When Valya dismisses the dire visions of Imperial Truthsayer Kasha Jinjo, which challenge Valya's long-planned marriage arrangements for Princess Ynez-Arat, Tula urges her sister to consider the warning carefully.
-In "Two Wolves", Valya instructs a reluctant Tula to put her protégée, Lila, through the dangerous Agony ritual to unlock her Other Memory and access information they desperately need to navigate the dangerous prophecy which is now unfolding.
-Tula prepares the Rossak poison required, but explains to a fearful Lila, whom she has raised like a daughter, that she may choose for herself whether to risk her life.
-Lila agrees to submit to the Agony, and though she is able to access her genetic memory and provide more information, she is overwhelmed by the inner voices and appears to die.
-In "Sisterhood Above All", Tula is devastated by Lila's failure, and has been keeping the brain-dead girl alive against protocol.
-She eventually allows the other acolytes to say their goodbyes, and appears to euthanize her.
-However, with Valya away at the capital, Tula connects Lila to a secret thinking machine-powered life-support machine, demanding that the artificial intelligence, named Anirul, use the spice to repair Lila's damaged brain.
+In the series, Tula is Valya's loyal second-in-command, but a secret from her past comes back to threaten everything she and her sister have built.